 - Organic Chemistry 1

 *Physics at Johns Hopkins is calculus based.
 Students must complete a calculus course prior to starting physics.
 This course may be taken through another institution and online.
 Students do not have to complete the calculus course prior to applying to the program.

 Introduction to Clinical Medicine

-To complement the core science, post-baccalaureate students also take Introduction to Clinical Medicine, a class designed exclusively for our program.
+Introduction to Clinical Medicine is designed exclusively for our program.
 This course encourages students to make connections between their past experiences, what they learn in Medical Tutorials, and careers in medicine.

 Students may also take advanced-level and elective courses at the Bloomberg School of Public Health or through the Krieger School of Arts and Sciences.